davidwolfpaw/macbook-setup/README.md

-# David's Mac OSX v10.15 macOS Catalina Setup Guide
+# David's Mac OSX v11.2 macOS BigSur Setup Guide

 Blatantly stealing the idea from Kevin Elliott's [El Capitan Guide](https://gist.github.com/kevinelliott/e12aa642a8388baf2499), I've decided to document as much as I can of my new computer setup guide.
 There's a lot to do when refreshing a computer or setting one up from scratch, but a bit of planning reduces a ton of pain later on. :relaxed: